Trick or treat—let’s party!

 Venue: Temple Ohabei Shalom 1187 Beacon St, Brookline, MA 02446

 Speaking of haunted historic Boston, did you know you can go on a Boston Ghost tour?
-Discover the true history of Boston’s underbelly on this spook-tacular after-dark haunted ghost tour ongoing through October 27.
+Discover the true history of Boston’s underbelly on this spook-tacular after-dark haunted ghost tour ongoing through the fall.
 If you dare, secure your tickets here, you might just find the ghost of William Schofield lurking around the Freedom Trail.

 139 Tremont St, Boston, MA, 02108